 Willie has several photo albums at home filled with pictures of adopted cats, with names and notations written on the back.
 They are triumphant reminders of many street cats who no longer rely on his kindness because they have found homes.

-At an age where most people would be enjoying their leisure years, Willie is busier than ever.
+At an age when most people would be enjoying their leisure years, Willie is busier than ever.
 "I do this because I love it," he says.